gklrajan/cosmometer/README.md

 ## Contribute
-- **Fork the repo & submit pull requests** to improve detection algorithms.
+- Fork the repo & submit pull requests to improve detection algorithms.
-- **Citizen Science: test in different environments** (mountains, airplanes, underground labs) and share data.
+- Citizen Science: test in different environments (mountains, airplanes, underground labs) and share data.
 Use     Discussions to share your data.
-- **Extend detection for specific particle types** (e.g., neutron sensitivity, radiation source analysis).
+- Extend detection for specific particle types (e.g., neutron sensitivity, radiation source analysis).

 ## License
-Cosmos-Meter is released under the **MIT License**, making it open for anyone to use, modify, and improve.
+Cosmos-Meter is released under the MIT License, making it open for anyone to use, modify, and improve.

 ## Credits
-Developed by **Gokul Rajan** as an open-source cosmic event detection tool.
+Developed by Gokul Rajan as an open-source cosmic event detection tool.

 ---
-**The universe is always watching.
-Now, you can watch it back.** :D
+The universe is always watching.
+Now, you can watch it back. :D